Teens and Parents

 - Parents who are frustrated with their teenager’s inability to function, scared about their teen’s and family’s future, hopeless about the medical and educational system’s ability to help them,

-- Parents who are ready to commit to their own therapy, understand their own histories and how they are impacting their families.
+- Parents who are ready to commit to their own therapy, understand their own histories and how this is impacting their families.

 - Parents who recognize that this process will not be quick, but will require sustained effort, will involve setbacks and will require of them resilience and commitment.
 Parents are the engines of the family and their growth and development is a central part of the therapeutic process that will bring about change in their teen’s life.